-I control for a set of covariates at the individual level $(X'{i,e,c})$ and at the ethnic group level (Z'e) .
+I control for a set of covariates at the individual level $(X'{i,e,c})$ and at the ethnic group level $(Z'e)$ .
 The individual-level controls include a full set of age fixed effects, a dummy for the respondent being married, an indicator turning one if the individual lives in a urban location, an indicator variable that equals one if the respondent is Christian and an indicator variable taking value one if the respondent is Muslim.

 A crucial concern for the causal interpretation of the OLS estimates is the possible presence of an omitted variable that is correlated with both current women's employment status and with the degree to which different groups were affected by the transatlantic slave trade.
-For instance, if groups with ex-ante more equal gender norms were more likely to be affected by the transatlantic slave trade, this would translate in an estimate of β that is biased upward.
+For instance, if groups with ex-ante more equal gender norms were more likely to be affected by the transatlantic slave trade, this would translate in an estimate of $\beta$ that is biased upward.
 The ethnicity-level controls are meant to alleviate these concerns.

 Following Nunn and Wantchekon (2011), I include four variables that capture the historical prosperity of an ethnic group, which can be correlated with initial attitudes towards gender roles and with exposure to the slave trade.
 First, to account for the initial disease environment, I control for the malaria ecology of the land that was inhabited by the ethnic group using the Malaria Stability Index (Kiszewski et al. 2004).
-Second, to account for precolonial level of urbanization, I include the number of cities
+Second, to account for precolonial level of urbanization, I include the number of cities with more than 20,000 inhabitants that were present in 1400 on the land inhabited by the ethnic group.
+Third, using data from Murdock (1967)'s Ethnographic Atlas, I include a set of fixed effects for the number of jurisdictional hierarchies beyond the local community, which captures the level of complexity of an ethnic group's political institutions.
+Fourth, using again information recorded in the Ethnographic Atlas, we can include an additional proxy for initial population density, namely a set of dummies for precolonial settlement patterns, ranging from fully nomadic to complex settlements.
+Finally, I control for the fraction of the land historically inhabited by the ethnic group that is suitable to the cultivation of crops, using data from the FAO's Global Agro-Ecological Zones database (GAEZ).

-^{19.} If anything, given that during the Indian Ocean slave trade the majority of slaves were females, we could find a negative impact of the Indian Ocean slave trade on women's participation in the labor force.
+Groups more affected by the slave trade could have been differentially influenced by the European colonizers and this influence could translate into a higher level of female labor force participation today.
+For this reason, I control for an indicator variable taking value one if a part of the railway network built by the Europeans was on the force.
 If the same channels described in Grosjean and Khattar (2015) are at work, a shortage of females should lead to a long-run decline in women's employment.
 However, historical records show that the Indian Ocean slave trade was considerably less severe than the transatlantic slave trade.
 This is confirmed by the different mean values of the two slave trade variables in Table A1.